Ancillary study management systems: a review of needs

 Tool support from an ASMS would also aid study design and expectation tracking.
 Both study design and expectation tracking for primary studies are commonly supported by CTMSs, but these CTMSs may not fully support cross-study planning.
 A study design tool allows generation of study plans (e.g., visit/subject/assay mappings and expectations) from study parameters.
 Expectation tracking tools facilitate scheduling and tracking steps in a study (e.g., which assay should be performed when and by which lab).
 This makes it easier to identify missed steps and to forecast schedule risk.
 Expectation tracking tools are particularly important when an ancillary study starts mid-way through a primary study and relies upon data or specimens that will be collected later in the primary study.

+4. Consent verification or acquisition.
 In order to use data or specimens from human subjects who participated in a primary study, investigators must either confirm consent using pre-existing consent forms or obtain new consent from participants.
 Central archiving of consent forms and/or consent metadata may facilitate determination of consent, but centralization may not have happened as part of the primary study.

 Electronic management of consent is highly desired for all types of studies, not just ancillary studies , as are ontology-based definition of consent [70, 71] and collection of metadata about consent coverage.
 These enable standardization of consent across network trials; reduce ambiguity; allow more efficient and consistent determination of consent coverage and status; increase the likelihood that specimens and data can be re-used in future studies; and facilitate compliance with consent agreements that require the destruction of participant specimens at a particular time or upon participant withdrawal from any phase of a trial.

+5. Retrieval of existing data.
 Once participants are identified and consent is confirmed, existing participant data records from relevant primary studies must be retrieved for reuse.
 Reconciliation of vocabulary (particularly column, field, visit, and participant identifier naming) and/or data representations (such as data types, units and formats) may be necessary to avoid conflicts and allow eventual integration.
 Tools that automate renaming, aliasing, and/or field parsing can help facilitate this process.
 Standardization may be required for all kinds of data, particularly when there is variation in study protocols, participant visit schedules, lab instruments, reagents, lab protocols or other aspects of data collection.
 Alignment of events or visits across studies or datasets is usually required for comparisons, but can be challenging.
 Both standardization and alignment typically require the assistance of expert statisticians.
 Statisticians’ work can be facilitated by tools that make it easier to draw data from multiple sources; determine data provenance and context; map visits; and filter, sort, align, integrate, and visualize the data.

 Once data are retrieved, they need to be transmitted to ancillary study investigators, or external investigators need to receive access to the data on the sponsoring organization’s data systems.
 Today, when data are transmitted externally, they are often “thrown over the wall” to external investigators via SAS, Excel or text files.
 Data delivery may happen via email, which can pose security concerns.
 The external investigator then uses Excel, Access, SAS, or other software to accumulate and analyze results, sometimes completely independently.
 When primary data are delivered in a one-time snapshot, corrections to data in the primary study may not be passed on.
 Furthermore, the arms-length strategy can produce downstream challenges when the sponsoring organization wishes to integrate data and results from an ancillary study into the primary, central database.
 The arms-length strategy also breaks links to related and/or contextual information, as well as pre-empting any automatic tracking of data provenance.